hipcamp/mvp-coding-challenge/README.md

-# boilerplate for the MVP coding challenge
+# MVP coding challenge boilerplate

 This is a blank project that contains the following: